Easy solutions for sparkling Windows & Glass

 First clean with a surfactant or degreaser

 When faced with the challenge of dirty windows, shower screens, or bathroom mirrors, starting with a thorough clean using hot, soapy water is key.
-Liquid Castile Soap serves as an excellent natural option, boasting minimal ingredients for an eco-friendly approach.

 Now time to shine

 One of the easiest and most effective ways to clean and shine glass and windows.
-Just fill a spray bottle with undiluted white vinegar spray and spray it onto your mirrors, windows, or any other glass surface you want to clean, and wipe away with a cloth.
+Just fill a spray bottle with undiluted white vinegar and spray it onto your mirrors, windows, or any other glass surface you want to clean, and wipe away with a cloth.

 When reaching for vinegar for your cleaning needs, opt for the white vinegar found in the food aisle, typically nestled alongside balsamic varieties.
 This vinegar, derived from fermented grains, is your best bet for effective and natural cleaning.